DEER REDUCTION PLAN

 What’s Really Happening?

-Despite public opposition, a 10-year hunting program was approved.
-From late 2023 into early 2025, over 400 deer were killed—some by unknown hunters near residential areas, others by paid USDA sharpshooters who baited and killed deer, including fawns, on the park golf course.
-Residents have reported disturbing incidents: wounded deer in neighborhoods, carcasses along roads, and restricted property access due to safety concerns.
-Meanwhile, the deer population estimate dropped by nearly 4,000 in just one year—without explanation.
+Based on that survey and despite public opposition, a 10-year hunting program was approved.
+From late 2023 into early 2025, over 400 deer were killed—some by hunters near residential areas, others by paid USDA sharpshooters who killed deer, including fawns, on the park golf course.
+Residents have reported disturbing incidents: wounded deer in neighborhoods, carcasses, and restricted property access due to safety concerns.
+Hunters posting on social media about the "tame" deer they had killed.
+Meanwhile, after the second survey the deer population estimate dropped by nearly 4,000 in just one year—without explanation.

 Why It Matters

 This issue goes beyond numbers—it’s about transparency, ethics, and how we choose to coexist with wildlife.
-Over $79,000 has already been spent on aerial surveys, fencing, and lethal removals, yet the community still lacks answers.
-Protecting Mill Creek Park’s ecosystem means demanding responsible, science-based wildlife management that values both ecological health and public input—not plans driven by questionable data and silent approvals.
+Over $81,000 has already been spent on surveys, over $35,000 to hired sharpshooters to kill deer, 16,000 to kill raccoons, yet the community still lacks answers.

 "Mill Creek Park has always been a peaceful place for my family.
 It’s heartbreaking to see the changes happening without real input from the community."